Clothing Tips and Recommendations for Living with Parkinson's

 Clothing composed of natural fibres, such as cotton and bamboo, provides breathability to the wearer and is gentle on the skin.
 Avoid rough fabrics that feel scratchy on the skin, as they will cause irritation and discomfort in the long run.
 Additionally, fabrics that are moisture-wicking are an excellent investment.
 Individuals with Parkinson’s tend to have difficulties regulating their body temperature, and moisture-wicking fabrics can manage perspiration.
 They are able to pull moisture away from the body, keeping the wearer cool and dry.
 It also reduces any discomfort that may be caused by sweating.
 By prioritizing the selection of appropriate fabrics, individuals with Parkinson’s can improve their overall comfort and well-being.

-4. Elastic waistbands
+4. Elastic waistbands and adaptive denim

 5. Adaptive socks